sujed/json-front/README.md

 * PUT
 * DELETE

-If the response is in JSON format, it will parse it and the response in promise is an obj that contains
+If the response is in JSON format, it will parse it and return
 ```javascript
 {status:200, body:{/*parsed JSON here*/}}
 ```